Azure/kubernetes-hackfest/labs/monitoring-logging/azure-monitor/README.md

-# Lab: Working with Azure Log Analytics
+# Lab: Azure Monitor and App Insights

 This section shows how to leverage Azure Monitor for Containers for gaining Monitoring and Logging insights into your AKS Cluster.
 If you recall from the AKS Cluster Creation section, the optional **monitoring** add-on was enabled which automatically integrated Azure Log Analytics with AKS.
 We will now explore what that add-on provides.